-Pharmacy in Practice (PIP) is a publishing firm and provides editorial, consultancy and training services to its readers.
+Pharmacy in Practice (PIP) is a publishing firm and provides editorial, consultancy and training services to its readers, subscribers and members.

 What we collect